The story takes place in a city where it's said that has thousands of levels.

-PS: These clips are meant as a bonus to the Manga, and should only be taken as such.
-Do NOT expect any plot in these.
-They are merely animated (short) scenes from the Manga.
+Note: These clips are meant as a bonus to the manga, and should only be taken as such.
+Do not expect any plot in these.
+They are merely animated (short) scenes from the manga.

 I never rated anything a one out of ten… until I encountered Blame.

 Perhaps it was because I am a man of the pencil and paper, and I tend to become extremely irritated when others criticize my work.
 As a result, I don’t particularly enjoy ripping someone else’s culmination of effort to shreds.
 Instead, I always appreciate the thing or things a crappy series pulls off successfully, even if they are ultimately insignificant, and I make sure to feature them in my review.
 Perhaps I chose not to hand out ones because of my opinion that anyone who habitually gives low scores to the things they